Remove indexes and indexed data

 Remove an index entirely

-To remove an index entirely (and not just the data contained in it), use the CLI command
+To remove an index entirely (and not just the data contained in it) from a non-clustered indexer, you can use Splunk Web or the CLI.
+You can also edit

 splunk remove index <index_name>